For some reason, it seems like everyone wants to use video conferencing software right now.

 Slack supports video chat for as many as 15 users.
 Like other parts of the Slack service, it’s not end-to-end encrypted, and requires users to be signed into their Slack account.
 It does not support self-hosting.

-Like many services, by default Cisco’s Webex makes user data readable to the server, but unlike many of its enterprise competitors it also offers optional end-to-end encryption for up to 100 users.
-Users with a free account can call Webex customer support and request end-to-end encryption be enabled.
-It can also be self-hosted.
+Like many services, by default Cisco’s Webex makes user data readable to the server, but unlike many of its enterprise competitors it also offers optional end-to-end encryption for up to 200 users.
+Users with a free account can contact Webex customer support to have end-to-end encryption enabled.
+Cisco Webex is now removing its self-hosted Meeting Server option.
+However, Cisco offers a different product (Cisco Meeting Server) for self-hosting video calls.

 Jitsi Meet is an open source project, enabling anyone to download and self-host their own video conferencing server.
 You can try it out or host your own meetings at meet.jit.si.
 The team behind Jitsi is now experimenting with scalable end-to-end encryption, but by default end-to-end encryption is enabled for meetings with only two users.
 With three or more users, the meeting is not end-to-end encrypted.
 Because it requires no signup, and users can even generate their own custom meeting IDs, it’s an effortless way to start a meeting.
 Technically it supports up to 75 meeting participants, but in our experience call quality can get choppy with far fewer.